taylorFaucett/parameterizedML/README.md

 ### Difference heat map (i.e. Fixed Output - Parameterized Output)
-We can track the differences between fixed training and parameterized training method by taking the difference of the two plots
+We can track the differences between fixed training and parameterized training method by taking the difference of the two plots.

 <table style="width:100%">
   <tr>